baliyanvinay/Python-Interview-Preparation/README.md

 ## 30. Explain threading in Python
 ## 31. Can set have lists as elements?
 ## 32. Is method overloading possible in Python?
-## 33. Explain multiple inheritance in Python.
+## 33. Explain inheritance in Python.
 ## 34. Explain method resolution order for multiple inheritance
 ## 35. What can be used as keys in dictionary?
 Any immutable object type can be used as dictionary key even functions and classes can also be used as dictionary keys.